EthanAndreas/CloudAppDeployment/README.md

 ### Limitations

 - The application is not fully functional, the frontend is not able to communicate with the backend, the load balancer is not able to redirect the traffic to the frontend.

+## Remark

+There is a script ``clear_vm.sh`` to clear all the service used in this project.
+It must be execute on the VMs directly.